Wake Windows by Age: A Complete Guide for Infants and New Mothers

 Strategies for Managing Sleep During Pregnancy

-Limit caffeine and heavy meals in the evening, as these can disrupt your sleep cycle.
-Engaging in gentle prenatal yoga or light stretching can also help ease discomfort and promote relaxation.
+Limit caffeine and heavy meals in the evening, as both can disrupt your sleep cycle.
+Gentle prenatal yoga or light stretching can ease physical discomfort and help you relax before bed.

-Consider using pillows for additional support, particularly between your knees and under your abdomen, to enhance comfort during sleep.
-If anxiety affects your rest, practicing mindfulness or deep-breathing exercises may provide relief.
+Pillows make a real difference too.
+Placing one between your knees and another under your abdomen can add comfort during sleep.
+If anxiety is affecting your rest, mindfulness or deep-breathing exercises may help.

-Finally, consult with your healthcare provider for personalized strategies tailored to your specific needs and concerns, ensuring a healthier sleep experience throughout your pregnancy.
+Talk with your healthcare provider for personalized strategies based on your specific needs throughout your pregnancy.

 Creating a Sleep-Friendly Environment for Newborns and Mothers